ammarhakim/ammar-simjournal/je/je13/je13-incomp-euler-2d.rst

   resolution of features as the spatial order and grid resolution is increased.

-In the following two figures the energy and enstropy history as a function of time is shown.
-Note that these are conserved quantites of the incompressible Euler equations but need not be conserved by the numerical scheme.
+In the following two figures the energy and enstrophy history as a function of time is shown.
+Note that these are conserved quantities of the incompressible Euler equations but need not be conserved by the numerical scheme.